|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Meanwhile at 6:45am, Fletcher ordered Crace's support group to push ahead on a north-westerly course to attack the Port Moresby Invasion Group, while the rest of Task Force 17 turned north.
 A Japanese seaplane spotted the support group at 8:10am and in the afternoon when the ships of Crace's force were south and a little west of Jomard Passage they were successively attacked by land-based single-engined bombers, navy bombers and high-level bombers.
 A final attack by three bombers flying at 25,000' was later discovered to have been U. S. Army Air Force B-26 Marauders from Townsville.
 The support group had beaten off all the attacks and Crace had dispelled the Japanese myth that a naval force could not survive repeated attacks from land-based aircraft.

 The Japanese Goto's Cover Group including Shoho , had turned south-east into the wind to launch four reconnaissance aircraft and to send up other aircraft to protect the Invasion Group 30 miles to the southwest.
 By 8:30am Goto knew exactly where Fletcher was, and ordered Shoho to prepare for an attack.
 Other aircraft had meanwhile spotted Crace's ships to the west.
-The result of these reports was to make Inouye anxious for the security of the Invasion Group, and at 9:00am he ordered it to turn away instead of entering Jomard Passage, thus keeping it out of harm's way until Fletcher and Crace were dealt with.
+The result of these reports was to make Inouye anxious for the security of the Invasion Group, and at 9:00am he ordered the invasion force to turn away instead of entering Jomard Passage, to keep them out of harm's way until Fletcher and Crace were dealt with.
 In fact, this was the nearest the transports got to their target.

 At 8:15am one of Yorktown's reconnaissance aircraft reported two carriers and four heavy cruisers about 225 miles to the northwest on the opposite side of the Louisiades.
 Assuming that this was Takagi's Strike Group, Fletcher launched a total of 93 aircraft between 9:26am to 10:30am.
 However, no sooner had Yorktown's attack group become airborne than the scout returned and it was immediately discovered that an error in the pilot's coding pad meant the two carriers and four heavy cruisers should have read two heavy cruisers and two destroyers.
 Fletcher allowed the strike to proceed despite the error in the hope that the invasion force or other profitable targets were in the vicinity.